neildhir/neildhir.github.io/_pages/about.md

   - /about.html
 ---

-I am scientist at [Focused Energy](https://www.focused-energy.co).
+I am a scientist at [Focused Energy](https://www.focused-energy.co).
 I am also a visiting researcher at the [Alan Turing Institute](http://www.turing.ac.uk/) and a visiting fellow at [Cranfield University](https://www.cranfield.ac.uk/themes/aerospace).

 Some topics that I find interesting: